sighingnow/jekyll-gitbook/_pages/Analyzer.md

     - Click on Show Filter On Run Mode
     - Select LOB_Grouping and Idle Code Name

-19. Save visualizations and check the `Preview`
+19. Save visualizations and check the `Preview`.

 ## 3. Create Chart Visualization with Interval